kaansari/mevsfalse/content/en/posts/articles/Abrogration.md

 - **Abrogation (73:20):** The obligation was reduced, allowing flexibility based on individual ability, recognizing the challenges faced by the believers.

 > _{{< qurantext chapter="73" verse=20 en="true" >}}_

+#### Reason:  In the beginning you have to work hard but Allah allows some people to make qiyam for according to their ability.

 ## False Claims of Abrogated or Missing Verses